 My son did not believe his father.
 I explained the details as best I could, which wasn’t very best, and my lad just nodded in the way that if I’d done it when my wife had said something, it would take flowers and chocolates before the matter was settled.

 Once my lad went to bed, still contemptuous of his father’s knowledge of Principia’s fundamentals, I broke out my pen, paper and envelope to write a strong letter to ‘The Producer, Tomorrow’s World’.
-In it I mentioned the difficulties in bringing up children were only made more pronounced when one’s children believe an error on the TV trumped dad.
+In it I mentioned the difficulties in bringing up children were only made more pronounced when they believe an error on the TV trumped dad.

 Honour satisfied, I put the whole matter out of my mind.
 A bit at least.
 A couple of weeks went past, all the time me believing that a son’s confidence in his father had been shattered, and then the letter arrived, complete with BBC logo.
 It was bulky so looked interesting.